|

 Financial Aid

-Start thinking about how you will pay for college.
+Start thinking about how you will be paying for college.
 This will probably have an impact on which college you choose.
 If your parents have already handled that for you, then you have nothing to worry about.
-However most students apply for Federal Financial aid, so you may want to start researching loans, grants, and scholarships.
-If you have questions, you can talk to your guidance counselor or even attend financial aid events that are sometimes hosted by high schools or other local organizations.
+However most students apply for federal financial aid, so you may want to start researching student loans for college, grants, and scholarships for college students.
+If you have questions you can talk to your guidance counselor or attend financial aid events that are sometimes hosted by high schools or other local organizations.

-Applying to college can be a complicated and long process, but if you are prepared, you can make the application process seamless and less stressful.
+Applying to college can be a long, complicated process, but if you are prepared you can make the application process seamless and less stressful.